google/blockly-samples/codelabs/custom_generator/custom_generator.md

 ### The application

 You will make all of your changes in a sample Blockly app, which you can find in blockly-samples at [`examples/sample-app`](https://github.com/google/blockly-samples/tree/master/examples/sample-app).
 This application contains a sample setup of Blockly, including custom blocks and a display of the generated code and output.
-  1) Clone or download the blockly-samples directory if you haven't already.
+  1) Clone or download the blockly-samples repository if you haven't already.
   2) Navigate to the `examples/sample-app` directory (or a copy of it) via the command line.
   3) Run `npm install` to install the required dependencies.
   4) Run `npm run start` to start the server and run the sample application.